Nicole Norelli is a Photographer, Creative Producer, and Screen Editor based in Sydney, Australia.

-Nicole Norelli is a Screen Editor based in Sydney, Australia and began her career as a storyteller as a Photographer and Editor studying Film and TV and Photomedia at university, spending all of her lunch breaks and waking hours creating magic in the studio, the darkroom and editing suite.
+She began her career in storytelling as a Photographer and Filmmaker studying Film and TV and Photomedia at ECU Mt Lawley, where she spent all of her lunch breaks and waking hours creating magic in the studio, the darkroom, and the editing suite.

 In 2011 she moved to Western Australia’s Kimberley region to work as a Journalist and Photojournalist for Seven West Media, covering the Save The Kimberley Campaign, shining a light on a vital time of protests on natural gas fracking, dividing one of Australia’s most beautiful and unique regional towns.

-In 2017 Nicole studied her postgraduate at the Australian Film Television and Radio School (AFTRS) in screen editing, fulfilling a lifelong dream and returning to one of her greatest passions, in giving the final brush strokes to cinematic narratives as an Australian Screen Editor.
+Moving to Sydney in 2014, she began to cut her teeth in advertising as a Production Manager in Photographic Print (Bauer Media) and TVC (Helium Film / Vandal and Hogarth Sydney).
+In 2017 Nicole studied her postgraduate degree in Screen Editing at the Australian Film Television and Radio School (AFTRS), fulfilling a lifelong dream to returning to one of her greatest passions, in giving the final brush strokes to cinematic narratives as an Australian Screen Editor.

-Contact via email
+Contact Nicole via email